dwallet-labs/dwallet-network/crates/pera-framework/docs/pera-system/dwallet.md

 ## Function `create_encryption_key`

+Creates an encryption key object.
+Being called by the blockchain after it verifies the sender_sui_pubkey matches the initiator address.
+We need to run the flow this way as this verification can only be done in rust.

 <pre><code><b>fun</b> <a href="dwallet.md#0x3_dwallet_create_encryption_key">create_encryption_key</a>(key: <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;, signature: <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;, sender_sui_pubkey: <a href="../move-stdlib/vector.md#0x1_vector">vector</a>&lt;u8&gt;, scheme: u8, initiator: <b>address</b>, session_id: <a href="../pera-framework/object.md#0x2_object_ID">object::ID</a>, ctx: &<b>mut</b> <a href="../pera-framework/tx_context.md#0x2_tx_context_TxContext">tx_context::TxContext</a>)